Gecko-FOSS/basis/README.md

 - `node >=5.0`

 ## Generator
-Run `guh [project-name]` to generate a new guh-enabled project.
+Run `guh new [project-name]` (like GNU) to generate a new guh-enabled project.
 A wizard will guide you through your setup.

 ## Usage
 The build system can be run in its default configuration with `gulp`.
 This loads the default preset defined in the configuration.